aidenybai/site-mini/src/pages/thoughts/virtual-dom.md

 > _["Compilers are the New Frameworks"](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) --Tom Dale, 2017_

-Tom Dale, the creator of [Ember](https://emberjs.com/), was one of the first JavaScript UI library zealots to advocate for the use of compilers for JavaScript UI libraries.
+In 2017, Tom Dale, the creator of [Ember](https://emberjs.com/), was one of the first open source zealots to advocate for the use of compilers for JavaScript UI libraries.

-Turns out, Tom Dale's bet was right.
-The JavaScript ecosystem has seen the rise in no Virtual DOM ["compiled"](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) libraries like [Solid](https://www.solidjs.com/) and [Svelte](https://svelte.dev/).
-These libraries skip unnecessary computation by using a compiler to perform work beforehand, reducing the amount of data that needs to be processed.
-The output of these compilers are progressively enhanced, meaning code is only generated if it's needed.
+In 2022, we now know Tom Dale's bet was spot on.
+The JavaScript ecosystem has seen the rise in ["compiled"](https://tomdale.net/2017/09/compilers-are-the-new-frameworks/) libraries like [Solid](https://www.solidjs.com/) and [Svelte](https://svelte.dev/), which forgo the Virtual DOM.
+These libraries skip unnecessary rendering by using a compiler to prerender beforehand and only generate code on demand if it's needed.

 Virtual DOM, on the other hand, lags behind on this trend.
-Current Virtual DOM libraries inherently aren't designed for the use of compilers, and as a result, Virtual DOM render speeds are often slower than modern JavaScript UI libraries.
+Current Virtual DOM libraries are inherently not compatable with a "on-demand" compiler.
+As a result, Virtual DOM render speeds are often **slower than modern "No Virtual DOM" UI libraries** by several magnitudes.

-If we want Virtual DOM to be competitive in the future, we need to **redesign Virtual DOM to allow for compiler augmentation**.
+If we want Virtual DOM to be competitive in render speeds in the future, we need to **redesign Virtual DOM to allow for compiler augmentation**.

 Check out the current effort at [**✦ Million.js**](https://github.com/aidenybai/million).
 We're already [**2-3x faster**](https://millionjs.org/benchmarks/official-benchmarks) than the current non-compiled Virtual DOM libraries.
+We take a "on demand" and "reduction" approach, meaning we generate necessary code only and we've made API decisions to make it easy for a compiler to reduce unnecessary renders.